 This is especially useful for a quick page-level image optimization process.
 And for other image optimization purposes.

-Visit this link to create an account on the Imagify login or signup page.
+Visit this link to create an Imagify login or signup page account.

 Imagify provides two optimization methods in online tools.

 You can either upload images from your computer or paste them into the URL of a web page containing the images you want to optimize.

 There are a few settings on the page you may need to consider.